garywiz/chaperone/doc/source/ref/config-service.rst

 .. describe:: setpgrp ( true | false )

-   By default, chaperone places makes each newly created service the parent of it's own process group.
+   By default, chaperone makes each newly created service the parent of it's own process group.
 This has the advantage of providing partial isolation for the service, and assures that if signals are sent to the group, no other processes are affected.
 It also provides a poor man's method of tracking service groupings. [#f5]_